 Suretha world record holder

 Suretha Campher is a school teacher in Middelburg, Mpumalanga.
-She is a regular

 Jacob thanks blood donors

 Jacob Mohapi has been involved in two, near-fatal, car accidents and received blood on both occasions.
 He and his son Thabang share an extremely close bond.

 This bond is reinforced by the gratitude they both have for people who donate blood.